SunzeY/AlphaCLIP/README.md

 - 🔥 **A strong visual encoder** as versatile tool when foreground mask is available.

 ## 👨‍💻 Todo
-- [ ] Training and evaluation code for Alpha-CLIP
+- [ ] Training code for Alpha-CLIP based on Open-CLIP
+- [x] Evaluation code for Alpha-CLIP
 - [x] Zero-shot evaluation for Imagenet-S Classification and REC tasks.
 - [x] Web demo and local demo of Alpha-CLIP with LLaVA
 - [x] Web demo and local demo of Alpha-CLIP with Stable Diffusion